dennisngugiwambui/PoultryFarmingSystem/README.md

 The system will be capable to employ Ai text generation to help farmers do some research.
 The api will be from either google bard, copilot or chatgpt.

-I have made this to help farmers and other poultry famers
+I have made this to help farmers and other poultry famers in record keeping